“Our difficulties are not obstacles to the path;

 ......

-In the tradition of dana (generosity), teachings are offered freely – those that wish to support the continuation of the group and the teacher’s offerings, can do so via donation boxes on the night.
+In the tradition of dana (generosity), teachings are offered freely – those that wish to support the continuation of the group can donate using the following bank account.

 Frequently asked